Japanese Dashi 101: Everything You Need to Know About the Essential Japanese Broth

 The Origin and History of Dashi

 The roots of dashi go back centuries in Japanese culinary history.
-This fundamental broth, with its unique umami character, has been the cornerstone of Japanese cooking since ancient times.
+This fundamental broth, with its unique umami character, has been key to Japanese cooking since ancient times.

 Originally, with the emergence of Buddhism in Japan, there was an increased demand for vegetarian meals.
 Kombu, a type of kelp, was imported from China and became a favoured ingredient.
-As techniques evolved, chefs began to realise the depth of flavour it could provide when simmered in water, leading to the earliest versions of kombu dashi.
+As techniques evolved, chefs began to realise the depth of flavour it could provide when simmered in water.
+This led to the earliest versions of kombu dashi.

-Later, as dietary habits expanded, katsuobushi (dried bonito flakes) was introduced, adding another dimension to this foundational broth.
-Over the centuries, dashi has seen various adaptations, but its essence remains – a rich, flavourful broth that captures the heart of Japanese cuisine.
+Later, as dietary habits expanded, katsuobushi (dried bonito flakes) was introduced.
+This added another dimension to this foundational broth.
+Over the centuries, dashi has seen various adaptations, but its essence remains.
+This is that of a rich, flavourful broth that captures the heart of Japanese cuisine.

 Dashi-Based Soups